uhellstr/OpenXtalk-gameoflife/README.md

 GAME OF LIFE

 This is Conway's Game Of Life original written in LiveCode (runrev) version  7.0.6 but now converted for the future and supports version  8.0.1 and above.
-Recommended minumum version is 8.1.3.
+Recommended minumum version is 9.5.0 or higher.

 Features: